 - a pillow for your chair,

-- a laptop computer with a working USB port and Word software for the writing exercies (a printer will be provided in the meeting room),
+- a laptop computer with a working USB port and installed Word software for the writing exercies

 Certified Grant Writer® Review Course

 This one-day workshop is on the 5th day.
 The review covers study tips as well as content for all 5 sections of the examination.
 Course materials are distributed in the meeting room on the afternoon prior to the course.
-The course begins at 8:30 AM and concludes at 5:30 PM with a one hour break for lunch on your own.
+The course begins at 8:00 AM and concludes at 5:00 PM with a one hour break for lunch on your own.
 Morning and afternoon breaks are provided.
-Students should bring a handheld calculator, pencils with erasers, and a sweater or jacket; laptop computers are not used during this course.
+Students should bring a sweater or jacket; laptop computers are not used during this course.

 Certified Grant Writer® Exam